logv/sybil/README.md

-Sybil is a command line program that encapsulate a write once analytics database. designed for fast ad-hoc analysis of heterogeneous data, there is no up front schema design cost
+Sybil is a command line write once analytics database with no up front schema;
+Written in Go, it's designed for fast ad-hoc analysis of heterogeneous data

 what sybil does
 -------------

-Sybil has three portions: the ingestion phase, the digestion phase and the query engine
+Sybil has two parts: the ingestion / digestion system and the query engine

 During the ingestion (and digestion) phase, Sybil reads records of data containing strings, integers and sets off stdin, then collates and writes the records into blocks (directories) of columns (files) on disk.

 Once records are on disk, the query engine lets you compose and run queries on the saved blocks for fast and iterative analysis.
-The main query features supported are filtering, grouping and aggregating.
+The main query operations supported are filtering, grouping and aggregating.

 Sybil can be used by itself, but it really works well as part of a real-time